efreakiel/reddit2json/README.md

 To use the `reddit2json.py` script, you need to pass the method you want to use for processing text.
 The script supports two methods: `translate` and `chat`.

 Here are some example calls:

+> To simply pull the data from Reddit without translating just run python reddit2json.py

 1. To process Reddit posts using the `translate` method: